The San Diego Family Vacation Guide: Plan Here with Expert Tips

 To give you an idea, here’s…

-A Basic Overview of a Typical San Diego Family Vacation Itinerary
+A Sample 7-Day San Diego Family Vacation Itinerary that Actually Works

 • Day 1: San Diego Zoo and the beach (don’t combine the Zoo with Balboa Park next door on the same day as it’s a lot of walking/stimulation for young kids).